SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Always pack standard hygiene items like hand sanitizer and a small towel.
 You can alternatively pack soap if your route takes you close to water.

-Next, you will need basic utensils.
-This may be as elaborate as a full set of cutlery and a cook set, or as simple as a spork and a cookpot.
+You will need basic utensils.
+This may be as elaborate as a full set of cutlery and a mess kit, or as simple as a spork and a cookpot.

 If you are planning on bugging out on foot, then you will have strict limits on what you can carry.
 The hiker’s rule of thumb is a pack weight limit of 20% of your total body weight.
 If you are not used to hiking, then even this much will be a challenge.